What is Cognitive Ability?

 Cognitive ability plays a crucial role in our daily lives, helping us to:

-- Learn new information and skills
+- Learn new information and cognitive skills

 - Make decisions and solve problems